tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 **.env**

 ```
-# Taken from GitHub
+# OAuth App Credentials from GitHub
 GITHUB_CLIENT_ID=

-# Taken from Github
 GITHUB_CLIENT_SECRET=

-# This is your github repository's owner / repo-name.
-REPO_FULL_NAME=tinacms/tinacms.org
+# The path to your repository in GitHub
+REPO_FULL_NAME=my-github-user/my-github-repo
 ```

 You can use the `dotenv` package to load the `.env` file: